DevOps-team-NCE/QR-repo/README.md

 # QR-repo
-This is the repository for the QR-code generator project and CI/CD intergation.
+This is the repository for the QR-code generator project and CI/CD intergation .